kylewuu/Solidity-Gas-Saver-VSCode-Extension/README.md

 ```
 Every time `C()` is called, `B()` then `A()` is always called.
 From this intuition, we can give each function a score.
 If a function has a high degree of dependency, then it will get a higher score.
 The lower the dependency, the lower the score.
 In our example, `A` would have the highest score, while `C` would have the lowest score.
 Afterwards, the state variables used in each function will be ordered and grouped together by their respective function ranks.
 If a state variable appears in multiple functions, then the higher ranked function will be prioritized.

+### 5. Grouped by functions from user input
+Sometimes the users will call functions from outside of the contract, or will want to customize how their state variables are packed.
+This strategy allows users to choose their own order of functions to pack by.
+Think of this strategy as strategy 4, but instead of automatically calculating the score for each function, the order is given by the user.
+The function names inputted in the beginning of the list will be prioritized.
+If a function was not inputted by the user, then it will go after all of the user inputted functions, and will follow strategy 4.

+## How to run the extension
+In VScode, open up the window to run a command.
+For windows, it's `F1` by default.
+Then enter any of the 5 commands listed above in [Strategies](#strategies).
+The extension will modify the code but will not save it automatically.

 ## Assumptions

 - All state variables will be defined at the beginning of the contract, they should not be scattered in between function definitions
 - Only one contract per file
 - Each contract is independent and will not pull functions or state variables from other files
+- Cannot accurately deal with arrays, and will just assume it's 256 bits

 ## How variables are being detected in functions
 ```